Running the Daemon on a dedicated host

 tideways.connection=tcp://10.6.168.2:9135

-Now the extensions log to those addresses instead and the tideways-daemon on the dedicated host can collect the data for you.
+Now the extensions log to this address instead, and the tideways-daemon on the dedicated host can collect the data for you.

 Downsides: